diegoarcega/my-react-ssr/README.md

 Learning React/Redux
 -----

-This repository was created so I could practice ReactJS from scratch and receive feedback from you guys on what I can do better while coding with react.
+This repository was created so I could practice ReactJS from scratch and receive feedback on what I can do better while coding with react.

-Please give your suggestions on my code by creating an issue.
-Thanks for your help. :)
+> styles are not being addressed at this moment, so I am just importing from a cdn